Children and Suicide

 Parents must be able to determine the child’s risk for immediate suicide.
 This involves becoming aware of the behavioural and verbal clues and then communicating around the information that you have observed.
 Assess the child’s suicide plan – how specific is it, how lethal is it, how available is it.
 The more detailed and available the plan, the higher the risk for immediate suicide.
 Asking kids about suicide is safe and does not put ideas into their heads which is often a fear felt by parents.

-Common Warning Signs In Children For Suicide Include:
+Children and Suicide: Common Warning Signs Include:

 - Making suicidal statements